-COURSE OBJECTIVES CS01: To promote theoretical insight of Event Management.
-CS02: To promote theoretical insight of Public Relations.
-To provide basic understanding about the concepts of Event CS03: Management.
-To provide basic understanding about the Process of Event CS04: Management.
-CS05: To provide basic understanding about the concept PR.
-COURSE OUTCOMES Students will be having a fair knowledge about Event C01: Management.
-C02: Students will be having a fair knowledge about Public Relations.
-Students will be having a fair idea about the concepts of Event C03: Management.
-Students will be having a fair idea about the Process of Event C04: Management.
-C05: Students will have a fair idea about the PR.
+- To promote theoretical insight of Event Management. - To promote theoretical insight of Public Relations. - To provide basic understanding about the concepts of Event Management. - To provide basic understanding about the Process of Event Management. - To provide basic understanding about the concept PR.

+C01:Show fair knowledge about event management.

+C02:Exhibitimproved knowledge about public relations.

+C03:Show familiarity with the concepts of event management.

+C04:Students will be having a fair idea about the process of event management.

+C05:Students will have a fair idea about the public relations.